Search for pair production of heavy resonances in final states with a photon and large-radius jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection and analysis strategy

 \section{Event selection and analysis strategy}

 The analysis selection requires exactly one photon in the ECAL barrel region, i.e., $\abs{\eta}< 1.44$, with $\pt>240$\GeV.
 Events with photons reconstructed in the endcap regions are excluded due to negligible signal sensitivity.
 Photons are required to be separated from AK8 jets by $\Delta R >0.8$.
 Events containing muons or electrons are excluded, as described above.
 The AK8 jets are required to be within the region $\abs{\eta}< 2.4$ and must have $\pt>300$\GeV.
 Signal events may contain three AK8 jets originating from the top quark, top antiquark, and gluon produced in \tstartstar decays, provided all jets fall within the defined acceptance.
 Events in the signal region (SR) are required to contain at least two AK8 jets, of which one (j$_1$) must be \PQt tagged with $125 < \msdj < 225~\mathrm{GeV}$ and another (j$_2$) must satisfy $\msdjj > 50~\mathrm{GeV}$.
 No additional requirement is imposed on the total number of AK8 jets in the event.
 With these selection criteria, most background events that do not contain a top quark are removed.
 Consequently, additional signal characteristics, such as the presence of high-\pt jets from gluons or b quarks, are not utilized.
 This approach maintains generality and preserves high signal efficiency.
-The signal efficiency for the spin-\threehalf sample is up to 5\% higher than that of the spin-\onehalf sample in the mass range 700-2000 GeV.
+The efficiency for the spin-\threehalf signal is up to 5\% higher than that of the spin-\onehalf case, in the mass range 700--2000\GeV, with absolute efficiencies ranging from approximately 8\% to 15\%.
 This difference arises because spin-\threehalf \tstar events are produced more centrally than those of spin-\onehalf.

 We search for the top quarks from $\tstar$ decays by requiring at least one \PQt-tagged AK8 jet.
 The probability of successfully reconstructing both \PQt candidates is less than 20\% for $\tstar$ particles with masses below 2\TeV in the SR. In events with one \PQt-tagged AK8 jet, there is an ambiguity in the $\tstar$ reconstruction since the selected top quark and photon candidates can originate from different \tstar parents.
 For events with two \PQt-tagged AK8 jets, the \PQt-tagged jet with the lower \msd is chosen to associate to the photon and reconstruct the $\tstar$ mass (\mgj).
 This approach achieves a correct pairing efficiency between the \PQt and \PGg candidates of about 50--60\% for $\mtstar<2\TeV$.
 Importantly, the effectiveness of this assignment choice is largely independent of the $\tstar$ mass and spin, ensuring consistency across different signal scenarios.